This post may contain affiliate links. Thank you for your support.

 -

 Toss the basil leaves into the soup, remove from heat, and blend everything together well using your immersion blender.
-Add about 2 cups of water if your soup seems a bit too thick like mine did.
+Add your heavy cream, plus a small amount of extra water if your soup seems a bit too thick.

 -